DavidJohnGee/ghost2loggeralpha/README.md

 I'll continue working on it in the background and honing it's abilities.

 [Email me](mailto:david.gee@ipengineer.net) for more information or if you want to contribute.
+You can also check [this link](https://www.youtube.com/watch?v=JnxoNuIs2hE) out which shows the Ghost2logger pack working!